 How do I get a Communication Internship?

 I think you have to ask yourself, “What do I want to pursue in the field of Communication professionally when I graduate?”
 If you are searching for an answer, there are plenty of people that are ready to listen and help you explore your options.
-You can contact Mary Waid the Internship Instructor who does advising for the Communication Internship.
-Armani Peterson in the Career Center does academic advising but advises on internships too.
-Your Academic Advisor in the Communication Department is also there to help.
-All of these people are available to you if you just send an email and set-up an appointment.
+You can contact the Internship Instructor who does advising for the Communication Internship.
+Your academic advisor and the team in the Advising and Career Center can provide insight, too.
+Keep an eye out for employers recruiting on campus during events and in classes.

 I just declared Communication my major.
 Can I do an Internship now?